RPasecky/RPasecky.github.io/portfolio.md

 #### Really just a game about a whale.

-Whalin Around was designed the first project I designed with a goal of completing the app cycle from idea to app store.
+Whalin Around was designed with a goal of completing the app cycle from idea to app store.
 Targeted a responsive feel, relaxed atmosphere and fun, nerve wracking gameplay.

 #### Video: